Staying Motivated Through Injuries

-When I arrived in Boston, the team was preparing for the World Championships at the end of August, and I immediately questioned my decision to move here.
+When I arrived in Boston, the team was preparing for the World Championships at the end of August.
+I immediately questioned my decision to move here.
 Practice was extremely tough, and the coaches (Jimmy and Travis) demanded excellence.
 The next couple of months were very hard on me mentally and physically.
-My body wasn’t used to training at this intensity for this duration of time, and that took an even bigger toll on my mind.
-Although I was adjusting to a new system, I saw major improvements in my judo and more importantly began to see improvements in the way I approached training.
+My body wasn’t used to training at this intensity.
+And for this duration of time.
+That combined took an even bigger toll on my mind.
+Although I was adjusting to a new system, I saw major improvements in my judo.
+More importantly, I began to see improvements in the way I approached training.

-As I was gearing up to compete at the Netherlands Grand Prix in early November, the coaches and I thought it would be a good idea to travel to the Quebec Open to get some quality matches in.
-In my final match of the day, my foot got caught underneath me while defending a throw and I felt a sharp pain rush through the top of my foot.
-Initially I thought I just rolled my ankle and tried to walk it off, but I immediately knew that it was more serious than this.
-I tried to continue fighting on one foot, but Jimmy realized the amount of pain that I was in and pulled me from the match.
+The Netherlands Grand Prix was in early November.
+In preparation for it, the coaches and I thought it would be a good idea to travel to the Quebec Open.
+That way we could get some quality matches in.
+In my final match of the day, my foot got caught underneath me while defending a throw.
+A sharp pain rushed through the top of my foot.
+Initially I thought I just rolled my ankle and tried to walk it off.
+I immediately knew that it was more serious than that.
+I tried to continue fighting on one foot.
+Jimmy realized the amount of pain that I was in and pulled me from the match.

-I spent one day on the couch feeling sorry for myself and then realized that I had to change this mindset immediately.
+I spent one day on the couch feeling sorry for myself.
+Then realized that I had to change this mindset immediately.
 I woke up the next morning and went to the gym to talk to my trainer about workouts to do in the meantime.
 To my surprise, he told me I can still come in every day to do upper-body lifts and work on mobility.
 I went home and seriously thought about the promise I made myself before moving here.